ZHChu98/Neural_Network_Matlab/README.md

 ### idropout
 <b>CLASS</b> idropout(drop_prob)<br>

 During training, randomly zeros some of the elements of the input with the probability drop_prob using samples from a Bernoulli distribution.
-Each channels will be zeroed out independently on every forward call.
-This has proven to be an effective techinique for regularization and preventing the coadaptation of neurons.<br>
+Each channel will be zeroed out independently on every forward call.
+This has proven to be an effective technique for regularization and preventing the coadaptation of neurons.<br>

 Parameters
-* drop_prob (float) - probability of an element to be zeroed.
+* drop_prob (float) - the probability of an element to be zeroed.

 Member Function
 * forward(input)->output